NisharN/guessnum/README.md

-Here’s a structured README file for your "Guess the Random Number" app:

----

 # Guess the Random Number App

 A fun and interactive React app where users try to guess a randomly generated number within a set number of chances.
 Built with React components, state management, and styled with Tailwind CSS.
 The app demonstrates the use of both browser DOM and virtual DOM.